 KMAGIC_ALLOW_SCHEMA_DELETE: "true"

-In the UI register your dev cluster using kafka
+In the UI click ‘Register New’ button and register your dev cluster with these two parameters:

 That’s it.
-You are ready to try some scenarios, discover Kafka’s capabilities and limitations, prepare for serious work with Kafka Magic tool.
+You are ready to try some scenarios, discover Kafka capabilities, prepare for serious work with Kafka Magic tool.